borekda/git-tutorial/presentation/tutorial.md

 - helps you work with contributors/collaborators
 - web interface for version control
 - synchronise among several computers
+- contribite to open source projects
 ]

+---
+layout: false
+.left-column[
+## 'git'?]

+The readme file of the source code:

+The name "git" was given by Linus Torvalds when he wrote the very first version.
+He described the tool as "the stupid content tracker" and the name as (depending on your way):

+ - random three-letter combination that is pronounceable, and not actually used by any common UNIX command. .
+ - (british slang)  **git** - a foolish of  worthless person
+ - "global information tracker": you're in a good mood
+ - "goddamn idiotic truckload of shit": when it breaks

+Git stores a  **snaphot** of what all the files in your project looks like every time you commit
 ---
 layout: false
 .left-column[